 The County is authorized to deposit funds in any bank that meets the criteria of a "qualified public depository" (QPD) pursuant to Chapter 280, Florida Statutes.
-While not legally required, the Clerk's Office prefers to maintain deposits in QPD banks that have a local presence within the County for a number of reasons.
+While not legally required, the Clerk's Office prefers to maintain deposits in QPD banks that have a local presence within the County for several reasons.